XiurouWu/xiurouwu.github.io/content/authors/admin/_index.md

 ---

 I am an environmental and resource economist.
 My research focuses on conservation and sustainable resource management, balancing economic and ecological goals.
 My methods include dynamic optimization, mathematical programming, and econometrics.

+I am a member of [the NatuRE Policy Lab at UC Davis](https://naturepolicy.ucdavis.edu/).
+Look at the research by my fellows.

 I am on the job market and will be available for interviews at the 2022 ASSA Meetings.